 with mourning

-scabs forming, pulling loose,
+scabs forming,

-healing again until
+healing again until Fall

-Fall once again
+once again becomes

 afraid I will grieve

-forever, all the while knowing
+forever, knowing

 it won’t feel this way